VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Video Forgery Datasets

 \subsection{Set B: In-the-Wild Manipulated Datasets}

-We used three ``in-the-wild'' datasets to evaluate our network: VideoSham~\cite{mittal2022videoSham} created by Adobe Research, and both the Inpainted Video and Deepfake Video datasets created by us.
-These datasets contain advanced, challenging manipulations applied to videos with scene content that significantly differs from our training datasets.
+We use both publicly available datasets and datasets created by us to evaluate our network.
+These datasets contain advanced, challenging video forgeries with scene content that significantly differs from our training datasets.

-\textbf{VideoSham}~\cite{mittal2022videoSham} contains high-quality videos manipulated by professional editors using multiple techniques.
+\subheader{Public Datasets} We evaluate on three publicly available datasets: VideoSham~\cite{VideoSham}, DeepfakeDetectionDataset (DFD)~\cite{DFD}, and FaceForensics++ (FF++)~\cite{FF++}.
+VideoSham contains high-quality videos manipulated by professional editors using multiple techniques.
 Because this work focuses exclusively on identifying fake content, we excluded videos with audio track or temporal manipulations.
-Additionally, videos of with resolution less than our network’s input size of $1920 \times 1080$ pixels were also excluded.
-This resulted in 7897 frames from 32 manipulated videos, and 12746 frames from 64 authentic videos.
+Both DFD and FF++ are popular deepfake benchmarking datasets that contain original videos and videos which were deepfaked using different algorithms (Face2Face~\cite{Face2Face}, FaceSwap~\cite{FaceSwap}, etc.).

-Our \textbf{Inpainted Video} dataset was made by using inpainting to remove objects specified by segmentation masks from videos in the Densely Annotated Video Segmentation (DAVIS) dataset~\cite{pont2017DAVIS}.
-Inpainting was performed with E2FGVI-HQ~\cite{E2FGVI} using the authors' recommended settings, producing output videos in 540p resolution.
-They were then resized to 1080p so that they could be analyzed by our network.
-This dataset contains both authentic and manipulated subsets that each contain of 9312 frames from 90 videos.
+\subheader{Datasets Created By Us} We also created three additional datasets to evaluate our proposed approach more comprehensively, including: E2FGVI Inpainted Videos, FuseFormer Inpainted Videos, and DeepFaceLab Deepfake Videos.
+The two inpainting datasets were made by using SOTA AI-aided video inpainting algorithms, E2FGVI~\cite{E2FGVI} and FuseFormer~\cite{FuseFormer}, to remove objects specified by segmentation masks from videos in the Densely Annotated Video Segmentation (DAVIS) dataset~\cite{pont2017DAVIS}.
+Each datasets have authentic and manipulated subsets with each contain of 6208 frames from 90 videos.
+Additionally, The DeepFaceLab Deepfake Videos dataset was made by applying DeepFaceLab~\cite{DeepFaceLab} - a popular, high quality deepfake algorithm - on a set of publicly available videos of celebrities downloaded from YouTube.
+This dataset consists of authentic and manipulated subsets with each having 300 frames from 10 videos.

-Our \textbf{Deepfake Video} dataset was made by creating deepfakes from a set of publicly available videos of celebrities downloaded from YouTube.
-These deepfakes were generated using DeepFaceLab~\cite{DeepFaceLab} to ensure that all fake videos were of 1080p resolution, created as a video rather than a sequence of individually compressed images, and utilized deepfake creation software that is currently most commonly used in the wild.
-Our dataset consists of a manipulated subset of 300 frames from 10 high-quality deepfake videos and an unaltered subset of 300 frames from 10 original videos.
-We note that this dataset was created to evaluate and demonstrate our network's ability to detect a wide variety of video forgeries.
-Our purpose is not to create a dedicated deepfake detector.